daveRendon/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     ![image](./media/image-014.png)

     The breakpoint should be hit as the page loads.
-Hover over the `body` parameter to examine the array of returned inicdents from the API.
+Hover over the `body` parameter to examine the array of returned incidents from the API.
 This is the array that will be passed to the view for rendering.
-Next we need to update our view to accomodate the data.
+Next we need to update our view to accommodate the data.

 1. Open `views/dashboard.pug` and replace the template to include incident data: